Blog

 Provided that, if the conveyance is made to the infant and another person or other persons of full age it shall operate as if the infant had not been named therein, but without prejudice to any beneficial interest in the mortgage debt intended to be thereby provided for the infant.”

-Interestingly, the Court of Appeal chose to hold that section 17 is inapplicable to the sale by auction by treating the Certificate of Purchase issued to the 3rd respondent (i.e. Exhibit “L”) not as a conveyance and that it does not fall within section 2 of PCL as a conveyance.
+Interestingly, the Court of Appeal held that section 17 is inapplicable to the sale by auction, treating the Certificate of Purchase issued to the 3rd respondent (i.e. Exhibit “L”) not as a conveyance and that it does not fall within section 2 of PCL as a conveyance.
 The Court of Appeal held that the finding of fact by the High Court that the mortgaged property was not purchased for 3rd respondent’s son was perverse. (see page 665 para H., per Onalaja, JCA).
 His lordship held as follows:

 “After considering the arguments of the parties on issues 1 and 2 of appellants’ brief of argument the actual purchaser from the evidence of 3rd respondent was his eight day old son and being an infant with the sale not made in trust for him and lack of capacity to contract on purchase of land coupled that Exhibit L was made before the public auction of 10th December, 1991 contrary to the provision of section 24 Auctioneers Law Cap 9 Laws of Ogun State rendered the public auction of 10th December 1991 invalid as the actual purchaser the 8th day old son of 3rd respondent lacked capacity to contract as the purchase was not made as trust under section 17(5) Property and Conveyancing Law Cap 100 of Ogun State Law.”

-The rationale for the invalidity of the property purchase transaction is the incapacity of the 3rd respondent’s son even if the 3rd respondent’s evidence that he bought the property for his child notwithstanding that he was the present buyer at the public auction.
-Given the absence of a valid trust, the only presumption that could be made in favour of the 3rd respondent and his son is that agency relationship (in which the 3rd respondent is treated as agent and the son, the principal).
+The rationale for the invalidity of the property purchase transaction stemmed from the incapacity of the 3rd respondent’s son, even if the 3rd Respondent was present as the buyer at the public auction, evidence shows he purchased the property on his child’s behalf.
+In the absence of a valid trust, the only conceivable presumption would be an agency relationship, with the 3rd respondent acting as agent and his son as principal.
 However, it is important to mention that agency relationship was neither pleaded nor canvassed by the 3rd respondent at the hearing of the case.
 It is nevertheless conceivably arguable that the case of the 3rd respondent would have suffered the same fate if agency was invoked given that the agent (i.e. the 3rd respondent) would invariably lack capacity to do what the principal (i.e. the infant) was statutorily incapable of doing based on the maxim nemo dat quod non habet (no one can give what he does not have).

 Take Away Lessons for Anyone Seeking to Buy Land Property for his Child